AC Repair in Baltimore, MD

 1. Weak Airflow or Reduced Cooling Power

 As air conditioners age, they gradually lose their efficiency.
-Once they get close to the 15-year mark, you’ll probably notice that your energy bills are a bit higher, and your AC might not cool your home as effectively as it once did.
+Once they reach the 15-year mark, you’ll likely notice that your energy bills are slightly higher, and your AC may not cool your home as effectively as it once did.

-However, if you’re noticing cooling issues with your newer air conditioner, like weak airflow or hot and cold spots around the house, it’s time for some investigation.
+However, if you’re noticing cooling issues with your newer air conditioner, such as weak airflow or hot and cold spots around the house, it’s time for an investigation.

-How to Prevent this Problem: First and foremost, make sure you are replacing your air filter as often as your AC needs you to.
-Even though most manufacturers say their air filters last up to 90 days, make it a habit to check on yours after 45, 60, and 75 days as well.
+How to Prevent This Problem: First and foremost, ensure that you replace your air filter as often as your AC requires.
+Although most manufacturers claim their air filters last up to 90 days, it's also a good idea to check yours after 45, 60, and 75 days.
 Remember, the more you use your AC, the faster the filter will get dirty.

 Next, thoroughly check each room in your home for any blocked vents.
 Now make sure all of those vents are open.
 Your AC system needs to take in as much air as it sends out: when you close vents in an attempt to control the temperature in specific rooms, you actually create a pressure imbalance in the system that can lead to efficiency problems.